msheliga1/uriHW14MVCBlog/README.md

 WHEN I am signed in THEN I see navigation links for the homepage, the dashboard, and option to log out Homepage nav link => homepage and with existing blog posts = include post title and date created )(name?)
-Existing blog post => post title, contents, creator’s username, and date created and option to leave a comment Save comment => comment, creator and data saved and post updated Dashboard nav link => dashboard with my blog posts and the option to add a new blog post Add new post => prompted to enter both a title and contents for my blog post Create new post => title and contents saved - taken back to an updated dashboard with my new blog post An existing dashboard posts => delete or update my post and taken back to an updated dashboard Logout navbar option => signed out of the site
+Existing blog post => post title, contents, creator’s username, and date created and option to leave a comment Save comment => comment, creator and data saved and post updated Dashboard (my posts) nav link => dashboard with my blog posts and option to add a new blog post Add new post => prompted to enter both a title and contents for my blog post Create new post => title and contents saved - taken back to an updated dashboard with my new blog post An existing dashboard posts => delete or update my post and taken back to an updated dashboard Logout navbar option => signed out of the site
 Idle for more than a set time => THEN cam view posts and comments but need to log in before add, update, or delete posts